SubbaReddi/AdaptiveCardBased_Tab_TaskModule/README.md

 ---
 page_type: sample
-description: This sample app demonstrate how to use Task Module using Bot Framework v4
+description: This sample app demonstrate how to use Adaptive card based Tab app.
+And to implement task module.
 products:
 - office-teams
 - office